 The City monitors the water quality of lakes, ponds, and wetlands in several ways.
 Reports for several lakes can be found on the menu on the left.

 Volunteers are vital to Burnsville's water quality data collection efforts on lakes and wetlands.
-Two programs provide valuable data to the City so it can make appropriate water management decisions.
+Two programs provide valuable data to the City for its surface water management program.

 Dakota County's Wetland Health Evaluation Program (WHEP) program utilizes volunteer citizen scientists to gather data about wetlands.
 Visit the WHEP website to see wetland monitoring reports and to learn how you can become part of the Burnsville WHEP team!